ANOTHER CROWN: Redbank Valley Wins Third Straight KSAC Tourney Championship, Holding Off Karns City for 45-30 Triumph

 Harmon scored nine of her game-high 21 points in the first quarter.
 She then helped put the game away with her free throw shooting.

-Harmon, the two-time defending KSAC most valuable player, was 14-of-16 from the free throw line.
+Harmon, the two-time defending KSAC’s most valuable player, was 14-of-16 from the free-throw line.
 At one point, she had made 13 in a row.

 “We had a shoot around earlier today and the girls probably shot 20 to 30 foul shots,” Edmonds said.
 “We talked about that before the game, how it could come down to foul shots.
 Mylee stepped up and hit those shots.
 Everyone stepped up.
 This was a good team win.”